20¢ Horace Moses

 Horace Augustus Moses was born on September 21, 1863, in Ticonderoga, New York.

 Moses attended school until he was 13, working on his family’s farm after that.
 Moses went on to attend Troy Conference Academy, in Vermont.

-After his first year at the academy, Moses asked his uncle for a loan to help pay for his second year at the school.
-His uncle gave him the loan and after he graduated, Moses worked at the uncle’s paper company in West Springfield, Massachusetts and quickly paid it back.
-In 1892 Moses established the Mittineague Paper Mill in West Springfield.
-Two years later he visited Scotland and took note of the factory towns.
+After his first year at the academy, Moses asked his uncle for a loan to help pay for his second year at the school which his uncle agreed to.
+After he graduated, Moses worked at his uncle’s paper company in West Springfield, Massachusetts and quickly repaid the loan.
+In 1892, Moses established the Mittineague Paper Mill in West Springfield.
+Two years later, he visited Scotland and took note of the factory towns.